blumix/downloader/README.md

 # downloader

 build:

--make
+- make

 run:

--./downloader [list of files to download]
+- ./downloader [list of files to download]